Kenwood

 - Adjust grind and dose: Use a slightly coarser grind and reduce the coffee quantity per cup.

 - Remove carafe promptly: Do not leave coffee on the hot plate for extended periods.
-Transfer to a thermal carafe if possible.
+Transfer it to a thermal carafe if possible.

 - Descale: Scale can affect temperature control; run a descaling cycle.